14 Things to Do in Port Macquarie When Staying with Ana Mandara

 14. Wander the Markets

 Discover more of Port Macquarie and the local retailers through the market scene.
 Operating every weekend and even some weekdays, you’ll find fresh produce, gifts, crafts and more!
 If it’s fresh produce you’re after, be sure to visit Wauchope Farmers Market on the fourth Saturday of the month.
-If you’re after eclectic arts & crafts from local artists, visit The Artist Market.
-For a combination of fresh produce and local art with water views, you’ll find something at the Foreshore Markets.

 Port Macquarie Foreshore Markets